-Club studies, Youth Studies, electronic dance music cultures, night-time economy research
+Club and club drug studies; Youth studies, Leisure studies, electronic dance music cultures, night-time economy research

-Social and criminal/deviant aspects of ICT and new media
+Social and criminal/deviant aspects of ICT and social media

-Qualitiative research ie. in-situ self-report surveys of alcohol and drug use in NTE leisure spaces, and focus groups with young adults on 'sensitive' topics
+Ethnographic methods; self-report surveys of alcohol and drug use in NTE leisure spaces; focus groups on 'sensitive' topics; insider/outsider research ethics

 I would be happy to receive PhD applications on the following topics:

-Alcohol, novel psychoactive substances (NPW) and illegal drug use (risks, harms, pleasures); clubbing/raving; electronic dance music (EDM) cultures; crime, deviance and transgression in the night time economy; national and international drug policy; youth crime; cybercrime; crime and new technologies; crime and the media.
+Alcohol, novel psychoactive substances (NPS) and illegal drug use (risks, harms, pleasures); clubbing/raving; dance music cultures; night time economies; contexts, meanings, motivations and consequences of illicit drug use; local national and international drug policies; youth studies; leisure studies; sociologies of deviance; crime, deviance and new technologies/crime, deviance and media .

-Through my links with Lancaster University's Centre for Gender and Women's Studies I'm also interested in potential doctoral students in the areas of: female illicit drug use; gender and drug use; gender and dance club cultures.
+Through my links with Lancaster University's Centre for Gender and Women's Studies (CGWS) I'm also interested in potential doctoral students in the areas of: gender and illicit drug use; gender and dance club cultures.

 Crim 337 Drugs, Crime and Society (final year)